 Just eighteen months after launching, the Master of Business Administration (MBA) Degree Apprenticeship has become a firm favourite with apprentices and was named ‘Course of the Year’ at Manchester Metropolitan University’s Student’s Union annual Teaching Awards.

 The winners of each of the 11 awards were chosen from over 1000 nominations, by a panel of students, Union staff and representatives from the University’s teaching community.
-A full list of awards and winners is available on the Student’s Union website.

 The MBA Degree Apprenticeship launched its ground-breaking programme in spring 2018 and now hosts a cohort of 75 senior managers from over 40 employers.
 The programme, developed by Manchester Met and aligned with the Senior Leader Master’s Degree Apprenticeship standard, is enabling employers to utilise apprenticeship funding to provide higher-level training for experienced managers looking to progress even further.